KomalShelar15/gitdemo/README.md

 # gitdemo
-This is to demonstrate git and git hub commands participants
+This is to demonstrate git and git hub commands participants..